cmusser2/R_geneExpressionDataAnalysisVisualization/README.md

 # R_geneExpressionDataAnalysisVisualization
-My code adapted from assignments submitted to the graduate course taken at Johns Hopkins University while pursuing a M.S. in Bioinformatics.
+My code published here as proof of concept to graduate learning goals, adapted from assignments I'd submitted to the graduate course AS.410.671 "Gene Expression Data Analysis and Visualization" taken at Johns Hopkins University while pursuing my M.S. in Bioinformatics (graduated May 2023).

 - XY Scatterplots:
    - comparing single diseased patient sample to healthy control sample